 It’s true that abstinence is 100% effective at preventing pregnancy, and we support those who choose to be sexually abstinent – for whatever reason.
 However, we recognize that abstinence is not a realistic option for everyone.
-For people who are sexually active and are not prepared for or do not desire children, SPL encourages the use of contraception.
-When used correctly and consistently, contraception decreases rates of unintended pregnancy, and therefore rates of abortion.
+For people who engage in vaginal sex but aren’t prepared for or don’t desire children, SPL encourages the use of contraception.
+When used correctly and consistently, contraception decreases rates of unintended pregnancy and therefore rates of abortion.

 Relationship between contraception and abortion

 Some people argue that if pro-lifers truly want to reduce abortions, we should focus on increased contraception use instead of legal restrictions on abortion.
 However, those two approaches are linked: research has found when abortion is more restricted people are more likely to use contraception, including highly effective contraception.
 Some examples:

 - ”A state’s antiabortion attitudes, which likely contribute to the enactment of restrictive abortion laws, are a major factor in inducing greater use of highly effective contraceptive methods.”
 Restrictive abortion laws, antiabortion attitudes, and women’s contraceptive use.
 Social Science Research, Vol 41, Issue 1, January 2012

 - “Fewer abortion providers increase the likelihood of women using the pill.”
 Utilization of oral contraception: The impact of direct and indirect restrictions on access to abortion.
 Social Science Journal, Vol 51, Issue 1, March 2014.

 - “Our findings reveal that restrictions on abortion funding have a significant and positive impact on a woman’s decision to use the pill.”
 The Role of Restrictive Abortion Legislation in Explaining Variation in Oral Contraceptive Use.
 Clinics in Mother and Child Health, 2015, 12:4.